Giphy/giphy-ios-sdk/Docs.md

 pod 'Giphy'
 end
 ```
 **Note**: for pure Objective-C projects, add an empty swift file to your project and choose `Create the Bridging Header` when prompted by Xcode.
-This will allows to static libraries to be linked.
+This allows static libraries to be linked.

 ### Getting started
 Here's a basic `ViewController` setup to make sure everything's working.